 This was very new to me, my fleece jumper is made out of lots of tiny plastic strings, also known as microfibers.
 These microfibers are man-made long-chain polymers.
-Every time I wash my synthetic clothes they can shed up to 250 000 microfibers or more too small for the naked eye to see…
+Every time I wash my synthetic clothes, they can shed up to 250 000 microfibers or more too small for the naked eye to see…

 That is a lot of really tiny plastic fibers, as small as the diameter of a human hair, that just get washed out.

-Ugh that doesn’t sound very appetizing, does it?
+Ugh, that doesn’t sound very appealing, does it?

 The story of stuff has a great video about the subject, please go ahead and watch it.

 What are the health problems?

 What we do know is that the chemicals used to make plastic act as endocrine interrupters and can lead to weight gain and hormone imbalance.